-Ok, done that, let’s move on.
+Ok.
+Been there, done that, let’s move on.

-It's a state of mind, an alienation with the modern stresses and needs of society.
+This lost feeling is a state of mind, an alienation with the modern stresses and needs of society.

 Sometimes it can be solved with meditation or other forms of therapy which I won't go into for reasons of boredom.